nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/input_device/README.rst

 .. _fast_pair_input_device:

-Bluetooth: Fast Pair input device
+Bluetooth Fast Pair: Input device
 #################################

 .. contents::
    :local:
    :depth: 2

-The Fast Pair input device sample demonstrates :ref:`how to use Google Fast Pair with the nRF Connect SDK <ug_bt_fast_pair>`.
+This sample demonstrates :ref:`how to use Google Fast Pair with the nRF Connect SDK <ug_bt_fast_pair>`.

 Google Fast Pair Service (GFPS) is a standard for pairing Bluetooth® and Bluetooth LE devices with as little user interaction required as possible.
 Google also provides additional features built upon the Fast Pair standard.